-Dr. Stockard's interests include new media, particularly online marketing and use of new media by diasporic communities of color; critical discourse analysis; sports-related marketing and media; media management; cultural studies; environmental communication; tourism; and Caribbean and Latin American studies.
+Dr. Stockard's interests include new media, particularly online marketing and use of new media by diasporic communities of color; critical discourse analysis; sports-related marketing and media; sports communication; media management; cultural studies; environmental communication; tourism; and Caribbean and Latin American studies.
 His previous professional experience includes satellite communications, telecommunication and cable television.
 He is active in the Caribbean Studies Association, belongs to the International Communication Association, and the American Association of Geographers.
 He formerly served as president of the Southern California Chapter of the National Association of Minorities in Cable.
 He has done broadcast journalism in Costa Rica and for KCLU-FM, a National Public Radio affiliate, located on the Cal Lutheran campus.

 A.B., History, Harvard College.
 A.M., Romance Languages and Literatures, Harvard University.
 Ph.D., Communication, Stanford University.
 M.B.A., Marketing, University of California, Los Angeles.

 Proposal writing; environmental communication; disaster communication; media studies; cultural studies; globalization; photojournalism; feature and opinion writing; creative writing; scriptwriting; audio and video production; corporate communication and marketing communications; community relations; quantitative and qualitative research, including research and questionnaire design and focus group moderation; Caribbean and Latin American Studies; French, Spanish and Portuguese language proficiency; beginning Haitian Creole working knowledge.

 Ecocriticism and Postcoloniality in Digital Diasporas Post-9/11 and Katrina,chapter in Creoles, Diasporas & Cosmopolitanisms: The Creolization of Nations, Cultural Migrations, Global Languages and Literatures, David Gallagher, (ed.), Academica Press, Bethesda, 2012.